Sigil-Ebook/Sigil/src/Resource_Files/dictionaries/README_en_US.txt

   There are no other restrictions: I would like to see the list distributed as widely as possible.

-The 95 level includes the 354,984 single words and 256,772 compound words from the MWords package, ABLE.LST from the ENABLE Supplement, and some additional words found in my part-of-speech database that were not found anywhere else.
+The 95 level includes the 354,984 single words, 256,772 compound words, 4,946 female names and the 3,897 male names, and 21,986 names from the MWords package, ABLE.LST from the ENABLE Supplement, and some additional words found in my part-of-speech database that were not found anywhere else.

 Accent information was taken from UKACD.

-My VARCON package was used to create the American, British, and Canadian word list.
+The VarCon package was used to create the American, British, Canadian, and Australian word list.
+It is under the following copyright:

+  Copyright 2000-2016 by Kevin Atkinson

+  Permission to use, copy, modify, distribute and sell this array, the associated software, and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appears in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
+Kevin Atkinson makes no representations about the suitability of this array for any purpose.
+It is provided "as is" without express or implied warranty.

+  Copyright 2016 by Benjamin Titze

+  Permission to use, copy, modify, distribute and sell this array, the associated software, and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appears in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
+Benjamin Titze makes no representations about the suitability of this array for any purpose.
+It is provided "as is" without express or implied warranty.

-Since the original word lists used used in the VARCON package came from the Ispell distribution they are under the Ispell copyright:
+  Since the original words lists come from the Ispell distribution:

   Copyright 1993, Geoff Kuenning, Granada Hills, CA All rights reserved.